mmoffitt/paprika/README.md

 The biggest benefit of building the metadata index is that documents can be easily retrieved by title / author / subject / keywords.
 One option is to manually search the index for PDFs that match your requirements.
 This tends to be tedious, and

 The preferred way is to export documents of interest _a_ _priori_, so that at "read time" you are free to browse relevant PDFs in your collection.
-To do this, first create empty folders within three directories: Authors/, Topics/, and Subjects/.
+To maintain these "smart playlists," first create empty folders within three directories: Authors/, Topics/, and Subjects/.
 The struture will look as follows:

     LIBRARY/                    Your entire library
         paprika.py              The paprika script